 Permits & Applications

 A variety of required permits are provided in PDF format, as well as other applications pertaining to construction projects and development review in the Town of Brunswick.
-Please bring the form/application with your fee to the Department of Planning and Development or mail the completed application with your check or money order to:

 Please note that applicants for construction projects on Brunswick Landing that involve any soil displacement must first fill out the Brunswick Landing Construction Permission Request form below and submit it to the Navy before applying for permits with the Town.